LautaroParada/eod-data/README.md

 # Request data for the selected tag
 resp = client.get_financial_news(t=specific_tag)
 ```
-- **Stock Market Screener API**: Filter stocks based on some criterias. ***THIS METHOD IS UNDER BETA MODE, ONLY THE SIGNALS PARAMETER WORKS, THE FILTERS IS NOT.
+- **Stock Market Screener API**: Filter stocks based on some criteria. ***THIS METHOD IS UNDER BETA MODE; ONLY THE SIGNALS PARAMETER WORKS, THE FILTERS IS NOT.
 PLEASE USE IT SEPARATELY***
 	- Parameters:
 		- ```filters```(--): **DO NOT USE THIS PARAMTER, IS UNDER REVISION**
 		- ```signals```(str): Required - Alert to use as a filter.
 The available options can be requested by the method ```get_screener_signals```.